lewagon/dotfiles/00-Setup/TEACHERS.md

 - Just hold on, stay motivated and trust us: 13,000+ former students have experienced the program
 - It works, so at this point, **trust us** and fight for it!

+#### Artificial Intelligence - ANOTHER DISCLAIMER

+- Don't use any AI tools (ChatGPT, GitHub Copilot, etc.) until the Airbnb project. **Trust the process; we will teach you how to use them at the right moment.**
+- The reality is that AI tools are quite good at solving introductory coding problems.
+But you will not learn if you copy and paste their answers.
+These challenges are designed to teach you to code; you have to solve them yourself to learn.
+If you don't, your understanding will suffer.
+- When we get to Airbnb and Project Weeks, we will teach you how to use AI tools effectively.
+Since you will be building projects that _you designed yourselves_, AI tools won't be smart enough to give you the answer.
+They'll only be able to help you along at this point, much like a virtual TA.

 #### Monday (Week 1) - Setup
 - Special day, we'll focus on your machines setup, you'll go home with pimped workstations ready for the next 9 weeks!